2009 Portuguese legislative election: PSD 2008 leadership election

 The then PSD leader, Luís Filipe Menezes, elected in September 2007, resigned after just 6 months in the job.
-In the following leadership elections, held in May 2008, Manuela Ferreira Leite became the first woman to lead a major party in Portugal, winning 38% of the votes, against the 31% of Pedro Passos Coelho and the 30% of Pedro Santana Lopes.
+In the following leadership elections, held in May 2008, Manuela Ferreira Leite became the first woman to lead a major party in Portugal, winning 38 percent of the votes, against the 31 percent of Pedro Passos Coelho and the 30 percent of Pedro Santana Lopes.
 The results were the following: